 With several regional rivers just minutes away, Gatlinburg is a great place for whitewater rafting!
 Many Gatlinburg rafting outfitters have been paddling on Smoky Mountain waterways for years.
 They pride themselves on their well-trained guides, who safely and expertly navigate rafters through countless rip-roaring adventures every season.
 Ask them about their beginner rafting routes or the more challenging runs for greater thrills.
 Whether you’ve never been before or you’re an experienced rafter, there's an adventure waiting for you.
 Find out more about our recommended whitewater rafting outfitters.
 If rafting is too exciting for you, don't worry, there are plenty of other ways to enjoy the river in Gatlinburg.

 Explore Gatlinburg’s famous walkable streets at night.
 With everything from family-friendly activities to nighttime entertainment, there is something for every visitor.
 East Tennessee has a long tradition of music, country, bluegrass, and a lot more.
 Gatlinburg’s nightlife has opportunities to get out and take in some live music.
-You can catch live performances at Ole Red Gatlinburg, sample our legendary moonshine at one of our local distilleries, or open your mind to mysteries galore at Impossibilities Magic Show.
+You can catch live performances at Ole Red Gatlinburg.
+Feel free to sample our legendary moonshine at one of our local distilleries or open your mind to mysteries galore at Impossibilities Magic Show.
 If you love good scares, Ripley’s Haunted Adventure is the place to go once the sun goes down.
 It's filled with a variety of actors playing creepy roles in the renovated mansion, waiting to welcome you home.